thirdwave-ai/docker-vernemq/README.md

 VerneMQ is an Apache2 licensed distributed MQTT broker, developed in Erlang.

+## TWA Modifications / Building

+This repository has been modified to build VerneMQ from source.
+TWA maintainers wishing to rebuild this package should take the following steps:

+ * Edit the Dockerfile and bump the `TWA_BUILD_NUM` value
+ * run `docker build -t gcr.io/voltaic-day-213421/vernemq:1.13.0.twa<TWA_BUILD_NUM>`
+ * Check the build.
+The container should launch and be stable, and querying the cluster should return one entry.
+   * `docker run -e "DOCKER_VERNEMQ_ALLOW_ANONYMOUS=on" --name vernemq1 -d gcr.io/voltaic-day-213421/vernemq:1.13.0.twa<TWA_BUILD_NUM>`
+   * `docker exec vernemq1 vmq-admin cluster show`
+ * Push the docker: `docker push gcr.io/voltaic-day-213421/vernemq:1.13.0.twa<TWA_BUILD_NUM>`

 ## How to use this image

 ### 1. Accepting the VerneMQ EULA